Tombstone Junction: The "Town" and Country Western Environment

 Outside of the scenic railroad the park consisted primarily of the "town" area of Tombstone Junction.
 This consisted of a faux western era town which was entered through a wooden fort entrance which housed the ticket office.
-The town consisted of the Red Garter Saloon were magic and stage shows were held, an outdoor theater where shows for park guest entertainers were staged, as well as several buildings such as the train station, jail, gift shops, boutiques, etc. A themed building known as "Pa's Cabin" which acted as a poor mans fun house allowed visitors to traverse a wilderness cabin where the interior floor had been slated at a steep angle.
+The town consisted of the Red Garter Saloon where magic and stage shows were held, an outdoor theater where shows for park guest entertainers were staged, as well as several buildings such as the train station, jail, gift shops, boutiques, etc. A themed building known as "Pa's Cabin" which acted as a poor mans fun house allowed visitors to traverse a wilderness cabin where the interior floor had been slated at a steep angle.
 There was also a faux grave yard known as "Boot Hill".

 Local residents were also used as characters to populate the town of Tombstone Junction.
 The local community was very involved in the park.
 The park focused on audience-involving stage shows, gunfights, music shows, and a group of gunfighters who interacted with the visitors.
 This was to make up for the fact that outside of the train ride the park never operated any mechanical rides.

 Tombstone Junction was perhaps most known for bringing nationally known entertainers to the South Central Kentucky area and offering family entertainment to the area for a reasonable price.
 Entertainers such as The Judds, Randy Travis, Dolly Parton, Kenny Rogers, Barbara Mandrell, Conway Twitty, and Loretta Lynn were part of the Sunday Concert Series that took place every Sunday from April to October.
 Every Sunday brought a famous recording artist or band to The Junction and they performed on the Outdoor Stage.